 Fleas are small, wingless insects that feed on animal blood.
 Besides being a nuisance, they can also transmit diseases and cause allergies or anemia.
 There are more than 2,200 species of fleas recognized worldwide.
 In North America, only a few species commonly infest house pets.
 Two common species of flea are the cat flea (Ctenocephalides felis) and the dog flea (Ctenocephalides canis).
 However, most of the fleas found on both dogs and cats are cat fleas.
-Fleas cause severe irritation in other animals and humans.
-They also transmit a wide variety of diseases, including tapeworm infections (see Digestive Disorders of Cats: Tapeworms) and the typhus-like rickettsiae (see Disorders Affecting Multiple Body Systems of Dogs: Ehrlichiosis and Related Infections in Dogs).
+Fleas cause severe irritation in animals and humans.
+They can also cause anemia (low red blood cells levels) and transmit a wide variety of diseases, including tapeworm infections, bacterial infections, and the typhus-like rickettsiae.

 Cat fleas begin reproduction about 1 or 2 days after a blood meal from a host.
 Female fleas lay eggs as they feed and move about on the surface of the skin.
 A single female flea can produce up to 50 eggs per day and about 2,000 in her lifetime.
 The eggs are pearly white, oval, and tiny.
 They readily fall from the fur and drop onto bedding, carpet, or soil, where they hatch in 1 to 6 days.
 Newly hatched flea larvae are mobile and free-living, feeding on organic debris found in their environment and on adult flea droppings.
 Flea larvae avoid direct light and actively move deep into carpet fibers or under organic debris (grass, branches, leaves, or soil).